linode/docs/docs/applications/big-data/how-to-install-and-configure-a-redis-cluster-on-ubuntu-1604.md

         redis-stable/src/redis-trib.rb create ip.of.server1:6379 ip.of.server2:6380 ip.of.server3:6381

 4. Accept the configuration with three masters.
-Successful setup of the cluster will return the following message:
+Successful set up of the cluster will return the following message:

         >>>Creating cluster
         >>>Performing hash slots allocation on 3 nodes...